 Now, thinking about time and the large-scale universe, perhaps another conference could be entertained, Time in the small-scale and human scale universe.
 In less than a second, the universe within this base-2 model has already expanded well into the large-scale universe.
-Of the 200 notations, the first second from Planck Time is within notations 144-145.
-The first day (86400 seconds) is between notations 160 and 161.
-A light year is between notation 168 and 169.
+Of the 200 notations, the first second from Planck Time is within notation 143.
+The first day (86400 seconds) is within notation 1601.
+A light year is within notation 169.

 If we engage the numbers generated using base-2 from the Planck base units, it appears to expand rather quietly right out beyond the need for a big bang.